Ivry-Lab/ivry-lab.github.io/join the lab/index.md

 title: Join the lab
 nav:
   order: 4
-  tooltip: Email, address, and location
+  tooltip: How to get involved
 ---

 # Join the Lab